 Optional toppings: fresh chopped chives, crispy bacon, drizzle of canned coconut milk

-- Add chicken stock, onion, and potatoes (peeled and dice into 1 inch cubes) to a soup pot.
+- Add chicken stock, onion, and potatoes (peeled and diced into 1 inch cubes) to a soup pot.
 Bring to boiling and cook for approximately 5 - 8 minutes or until potatoes are easily pierced with a fork.
 Be careful to not overcook your potatoes or you'll end up decreasing the amount of chicken stock you have.

 - Once cooked, remove 1 cup of the diced potatoes from chicken stock.
 Set aside in a separate dish.

-- Blend the diced potatoes (excluding the 1 cup you set aside), sauteed onion, chicken stock, and 1 cup canned coconut milk until smooth.
+- Blend the diced potatoes (excluding the 1 cup you set aside), onion, chicken stock, and 1 cup canned coconut milk until smooth.